Home Page of Charles R.B. Wright

 having been formed in the late 60's when I lived on Alder Street.

 I also play in the Uncalled Four

-bassoon quartet and play principal
+bassoon quartet and for many years played principal

 bassoon in the